PPM Express Help Center

 When the tasks are added the task statuses section will become available on the Project Dashboard in the Schedule section.

-Also, when the users are assigned for tasks, the list of these users and the information for their tasks assignments will appear in the Team project section.
+Also, when the users are assigned for tasks, the list of these users and the information for their task assignments will appear in the Team Project section.

 On the project tasks page, two views are available for the PPM Express Tasks section: table and timeline.